polkadot-js/api/docs/METHODS_RPC.md

 ## RPC

-_The following RPC methods are not part of the default Substrate runtime.
-They are hard-coded in Substrate._
+_The following RPC methods are the Remote Calls that are available by default and allow you to interact with the actual node, query, and submit.
+The RPCs are provided by Substrate itself.
+The RPCs are never exposed by the runtime._

 ---